DreymaR/BigBagKbdTrixPKL/Layouts/Foalmak/README.md

 - April's Foal!
 Gallop over text pages like a herd of mustangs!
 Listen to the neighsayers!
 - Your rolls will turn into trots, and your redirects into voltes.
 - This layout is recommended for typists who are horsing around.
 Also try rocking hard with [QUARTZ][LayQua].

+- Disclaimer: If at any point you were foaled by this foalish layout, remember: Foal me once, shame on you. ...
 <br>

 ￣(=⌒ᆺ⌒=)￣